kedro-org/kedro-viz/docs/source/preview_pandas_datasets.md

 We recommend that you use the same version of Kedro that was most recently used to test this tutorial (0.19.0).
 To check the version installed, type `kedro -V` in your terminal window.
 ```

-In your terminal window, navigate to the folder you want to store the project.
+In your terminal window, navigate to the folder where you want to store the project.
 Generate the spaceflights tutorial project with all the code in place by using the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas):

 ```bash